psmith35/PirateNinja/README.md

 ## Controls

-- Use the Mouse to select GUI options and swipe at items that get thrown onto the screen during the game.
+- Use the Mouse to select and adjust GUI options and swipe at items that get thrown onto the screen during the game.

+## Rules

+- Game Difficulty determines how often items get thrown onto the screen.
+- Swiping at skulls decreases your score, while swiping at any other thrown item increases it.
+- Players lose a life when any thrown item other than a skull falls off-screen without getting swiped at.
+- The game ends when a player loses all of their lives.

 ## Demo